isamu-isozaki/teamai_test/product/index.html.md

 #### Factors in picking a name

-- It should clearly express what the feature is, in order to avoid the [AWS naming situation](https://www.expeditedssl.com/aws-in-plain-english).
+- It should clearly express what the feature is, in order to avoid the [AWS naming situation](https://www.expeditedssl.com/aws-in-plain-english/index.html.md).
-- It should follow [usability heuristics](http://www.designprinciplesftw.com/collections/10-usability-heuristics-for-user-interface-design) when in doubt.
+- It should follow [usability heuristics](http://www.designprinciplesftw.com/collections/10-usability-heuristics-for-user-interface-design/index.html.md) when in doubt.
 - It should be common in the industry.
 - It should not overlap with any other existing concepts in GitLab.
-- It should have as few words as possible (so people won't use a shortened name).
+- It should have as few words as possible (so people won't use a shortened name/index.html.md).
-- If you remove words from the name, it is still unique (helps to give it as few words as possible).
+- If you remove words from the name, it is still unique (helps to give it as few words as possible/index.html.md).

 #### Process